pallosp/conic_research_sympy/docs/api.md

 The result is unique if no 2 points coincide and no 4 points are collinear.
 The result is non-degenerate if no 3 points are collinear.

-Algorithm: Jürgen Richter-Gebert, Projective Geometry, section 10.1
+*Algorithm*: Jürgen Richter-Gebert, Perspectives on Projective Geometry, section 10.1

 <a id="conic.ConicFromFocusAndDirectrix"></a>